What is Hop Latent Viroid (HLVd)?

 The most common route of transmission of HLVd is when cuttings are taken from an infected mother plant.
 There is also some evidence that HLVd may be spread through seeds, but more work needs to be done.
 HLVd can also be transmitted mechanically through tools or by human contact with infected plants.
 Cultivators should practice effective sanitation measures, such as cleaning tools and avoiding contact with infected plants, to prevent viroid spread.

-How do cannabis laboratories test for Hop latent Virus in cannabis?
+How do cannabis laboratories test for Hop Latent Viroid in cannabis?

-Additionally, cultivators are encouraged to perform root sampling on plants they believe are asymptomatic.
+Additionally, cultivators are encouraged to perform root sampling on plants they believe are asymptomatic and perform HLVd root testing.
 In this case, the DNA extraction technique is the same as the plant tissue, with the exception being that it is conducted on root material.
 To mitigate HLVd’s impact on cannabis plants, growers can use root sampling to identify when the viroid is latent.

 It has been shown in some studies that sampling different parts of an HLVd-infected plant will produce different results.
-The strongest qPCR signal typically occurs in the roots of infected plants, and in some cases, roots from the same plant have tested positive for HLVd, whereas leaves have not.
+The strongest qPCR signal typically occurs in the roots of infected plants.
+In some cases, roots from the same plant have tested positive for HLVd, whereas leaves have not.
 Proper sampling and collection techniques ensure testing accuracy and reliability.
 By conducting proper sampling collection and molecular diagnostic testing, growers can manage and mitigate HLVd’s impact on their cannabis crops.

 How can Hop Latent Viroid be controlled?